The Probate Process in California

 8 Code Civ.
 Proc. §366.1.

 If you wish to gain more information, please contact me for a free consultation.
 I will spend time with you to answer your questions.
-From my office in Southern California, I represent families throughout the state in Imperial County, Los Angeles County, Orange County, San Bernardino County, San Diego County and beyond.
+From my office in Southern California, I represent families throughout the state in Imperial County, Los Angeles County, San Bernardino County, San Diego County and beyond.
 I also represent parties residing outside of California that have probate matters affecting real and/or personal property in California.

 To schedule a consultation, call me toll free at 800-575-9610 or locally at 760-989-4820.
 I enjoy meeting in person whenever possible, but I am also available via Skype and email or through my online contact form.